brycewray/hugo-site/content/posts/2021/02/simplify-simplify.md

 - **Simplify the site's appearance**.
 [Done](/posts/2021/01/leaner-cleaner/).
 - **Move the site's hosting from [Cloudflare Workers Sites](https://workers.cloudflare.com/sites) back to [Vercel](https://vercel.com)**.
 Done.
 In my tests over the last half-year, I've found that Vercel provides great worldwide performance and the fastest build speeds in the field while requiring no futzing around with [GitHub Actions](https://github.com/features/actions) for builds.[^CFP]
 - **Take the site back to single-binary land with Hugo**.
 Done.
 (Well, you probably figured that out some time back in this piece, didn't you?)[^Zola]
 - **Decide what to do about Tailwind CSS**.
 Still in flux.
 This is the last battlefield of the war between simplicity and FOMO.
-If FOMO wins on this count, I keep the ultra-popular Tailwind and the [PostCSS](https://postcss.org) it requires---even though the two constitute, yep, buckets of Node.js dependencies.
+If FOMO wins on this count, I keep the ultra-popular Tailwind and the [PostCSS](https://postcss.org) it requires --- even though the two constitute, yep, buckets of Node.js dependencies.
 If simplicity wins, the site goes back to SCSS, as in the site's first year-and-a-half under all three SSGs on which it existed during that period.[^simpCSS]

 [^CFP]: That said, I'll still keep an eye on both [Render](https://render.com) and [Cloudflare Pages](https://pages.cloudflare.com), two up-and-coming SSG-friendly platforms which have a lot of promise but also a lot of growing to do.

 [^Zola]: I also took another look at the [Rust](https://rust-lang.org)-based [Zola](https://getzola.org) SSG, which is essentially an attempt to make a simplified version of Hugo.
 Zola is another single-binary, Node.js-free platform **but** has much easier templating, through the [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)-like [Tera](https://tera.netlify.app/), than Hugo's sometimes maddening Go-derived templating.
 The latest Zola version I tested has eliminated many of the annoyances I'd discovered earlier but isn't yet suitable for my purposes.
-For one thing, I'm not happy with [how it handles footnotes](https://zola.discourse.group/t/is-there-a-way-to-customise-the-way-zola-parses-markdown-footnotes/694)---which, as this post makes clear, is an important consideration for this site.
+For one thing, I'm not happy with [how it handles footnotes](https://zola.discourse.group/t/is-there-a-way-to-customise-the-way-zola-parses-markdown-footnotes/694) --- which, as this post makes clear, is an important consideration for this site.

 [^simpCSS]: Of course, there's also a possibility that I'll decide the true route of simplicity for my styling concerns would be to *keep* the Tailwind/PostCSS combo rather than committing to the somewhat more tedious maintenance of bespoke SCSS.

 At least until I decide that last item, I am maintaining two different themes in the Hugo repo.
 One is built on Tailwind, and the other on SCSS.
 (I named them "thoreau" and "thoreauscss," respectively.)
-While I continue to consider the choice, I can easily switch back and forth between them with a simple edit to the site's [config file](https://gohugo.io/getting-started/configuration/). *[**Update, 2021-03-01**: Decided to go with SCSS, but still have PostCSS for using [Autoprefixer](https://github.com/postcss/autoprefixer).]*
+While I continue to consider the choice, I can easily switch back and forth between them with a simple edit to the site's [config file](https://gohugo.io/getting-started/configuration/). *[**Update, 2021‑03‑01**: Decided to go with SCSS, but still have PostCSS for using [Autoprefixer](https://github.com/postcss/autoprefixer).]*

 **Important**: Be assured that every compliment I've ever paid to Eleventy, Tailwind, and/or PostCSS still applies.
 For those who *don't* have a problem with Node.js dependencies, I continue to give my highest recommendation to these projects, most especially Eleventy.
 All three are actively and lovingly maintained, and currently are far and away the best of their respective breeds (in Eleventy's case, that would be JavaScript-based SSGs).
 {.yellowBox}